aws-samples/aws-lambda-zombie-workshop/README.md

 **Slack Integration Architecture**
 ![Overview of Slack Integration](/Images/SlackOverview.png)

 1\.
-Go to [http://www.slack.com](http://www.slack.com) and create a username, as well as a team.
-If you want to use your existing Slack username and existing team, then proceed with that profile instead of creating a new one.
+Go to [http://www.slack.com](http://www.slack.com) and join the provided slack channel and team.
+If you want to use your existing Slack username and join the workshop team, then proceed with that profile instead of creating a new one.

 2\.
 Once logged into your Slack team, navigate to [https://slack.com/apps](https://slack.com/apps) which should direct you to the app directory for your team.
 In the search bar in the middle of the App Directory page, type **slash commands** and select it from the options.
 This will take you to the Slash Commands portal.